MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Variable.md

 ```

 ## DESCRIPTION
-The **Get-Variable** cmdlet gets the Windows PowerShell variables in the current console.
+The **Get-Variable** cmdlet gets the PowerShell variables in the current console.
 You can retrieve just the values of the variables by specifying the *ValueOnly* parameter, and you can filter the variables returned by name.

 ## EXAMPLES